ARROW: Augmented Replay for RObust World models: Results

 \subsection{Tasks with shared structure: Procgen CoinRun}

 Median normalized performance is shown in \autoref{fig:coinrun-plot}, while other metrics are visualized in \autoref{fig:coinrun_metrics_bars}.
-Detailed numerical results (median [IQR]) are provided in Appendix \autoref{tab:coinrun_all_coinrun}.
+Detailed numerical results (median [IQR]) are provided in Appendix~\autoref{tab:coinrun_baselines_all}.

-When tasks share visual and structural features, all methods forget less than in Atari, ARROW in particular achieves near-zero forgetting in the reversed order and negative maximum forgetting in the two-cycle setting.
+When tasks share visual and structural features, all methods forget less than in Atari, with ARROW in particular achieving near-zero forgetting in the reversed order and essentially zero maximum forgetting in the two-cycle setting.
 Because forgetting is generally lower across the board, the distinguishing factor becomes the stability--plasticity balance: ARROW attains the highest WC-ACC in every CoinRun configuration, pairing strong forward transfer with reliable retention of earlier tasks.